euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 - They correspond to correlators that in the short-distance regime can be computed in perturbation theory.
-- In the long-distance regime they can be computed in in lattice QCD, however only some of these correlators have been calculated.
+- In the long-distance regime they can be computed in lattice QCD, however only some of these correlators have been calculated.
 - Eq. (:ref:`cornell`) correspond, at least qualitatively, to the leading order :math:`V^{(0)}` in eq. (:ref:`pnrqcdpot`)

 For the details about the derivation of the terms present in eq.
-(:ref:`pnrqcdpot`) we refer the reader to refs.
-[Bra00]_ and [Pin00]_.
-It is important to recall that, although it can not be evaluated analytically in the whole range of :math:`r`, eq. (:ref:`pnrqcdpot`) represents a definite model-independent expression for the quark-antiquark potential, contrary to models like the one presented in eq. (:ref:`cornell`).
+(:ref:`pnrqcdpot`) we refer the reader to [Bra00]_ and [Pin00]_.
+It is important to recall that, although it can not be evaluated analytically in the whole range of :math:`r`, eq. (:ref:`pnrqcdpot`) represents a model-independent expression for the quark-antiquark potential, contrary to models like the one presented in eq. (:ref:`cornell`).

-Including the relativistic corrections to the potential the expression for the bound-state mass reads
+Using perturbation theory to include the relativistic corrections to the potential, the expression for the bound-state mass reads

 .. math::